snail-z/zhPopupController/README.md

 - Support following keyboard popup and hide

-  Observe to keyboard changes will change contentView layout

-  New **`keyboardOffsetSpacing`** properties.
-You can through it adjust the spacing relative to the keyboard when the keyboard appears. default is 0, The pan gesture will be invalid when the keyboard appears.

   If you want to make the animation consistent:

   You need to call the method "becomeFirstResponder()" in "willPresentBlock", don't call it before that.